ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

 - do this with Ansible Vault or https://secrethub.io/,
 - If enough time maybe do GH Actions

+## Prerequisites

+If you haven't already done so, you will need to follow the [Setup Instructions](00_setup.md) before continuing

-## 04-01 - Remove secrets in code
+## Remove secrets in code

-We will update our code to remove secrets in code and instead, use Ansible Vault to source them.
+We will update our code to remove secrets in code and instead, use a secret manager to source them.

-Follow the instructions in [handling-secrets.md](https://github.com/wilvk/sample-deploy-pipeline/blob/master/handling-secrets.md).